WWRM: Top 40 era

 On September 1, 1970, the station signed on as WLCY-FM, and was licensed to St. Petersburg.
 It was put on the air by Rahall Communications, and was co-owned with WLCY and WLCY-TV.
 The studios were in the "Rahall Color Communications Center" on Gandy Boulevard.
-During the early 1970s, WLCY-FM was an automated station, airing Drake-Chenault’s "Hit Parade" and TM's "Stereo Rock" formats.
+During the early 1970s, WLCY-FM was an automated station, airing Drake-Chenault's "Hit Parade" and TM's "Stereo Rock" formats.

 Hoping to follow the sudden rise in popularity of local Top 40 station WRBQ-FM ("Q105") in the mid-1970s, WLCY-FM switched to live disc jockeys in 1976, using the moniker "Y95", using the whole-number frequency closest to 94.9.
-It soon adopted a new call sign, WYNF, a convenient shorthand for "Y-Ninety-Five".
+It soon adopted a new call sign, WYNF, a convenient shorthand for "Y-Ninety-Five", following Rahall's sale of WLCY AM to Southern Broadcasting, the owners of competitor WRBQ.

 Rock WYNF

 In 1980, Taft Broadcasting bought the station and rebranded it "95FM--Florida's Best Rock".
 The music changed from Top 40 to AOR, to compete with the dominant local AOR station, WQXM.
 WYNF's studios moved from St. Petersburg to Tampa, at 504 Reo Street (near Tampa International Airport), home of Taft's WDAE.
 Two years later, the station was re-branded "95ynf".
 WYNF began calling itself "The New 95".
-Taft later became Great American Broadcasting.

-In 1985, Great American Broadcasting sold WYNF to CBS Radio subsidiary Infinity Broadcasting.
+In the early 1980s, WYNF again became a sister station to Channel 10 (now WTSP) after Taft acquired Gulf Broadcasting.
+(Around that time, WDAE was sold to Gannett, while Taft acquired WSUN from Plough, Inc.) In 1985, Taft sold WYNF to CBS Radio.
 The studios were relocated to 4th Street North in St. Petersburg at the Koger Executive Center.
 95ynf dominated the Tampa Bay area for AOR music.
-In the early 1980s, WYNF again became a sister station to Channel 10 (now WTSP) after Taft acquired Gulf Broadcasting.
-(Around that time, WDAE was sold to Gannett, while Taft acquired WSUN from Plough, Inc.)

-Ron & Ron
+Ron and Ron

-After trying out several morning teams including Nick van Cleve and Jack Strapp, and later replacing van Cleve with Ron Diaz, program director Carey Curelop paired Diaz with local comic Ron Bennington, creating the popular Ron and Ron morning show at WYNF in the late nineteen-eighties.
+After trying out several morning teams including Nick van Cleve and Jack Strapp, and later replacing van Cleve with Ron Diaz, program director Carey Curelop paired Diaz with local comic Ron Bennington, creating the popular Ron and Ron morning show at WYNF in the late-1980s.
 The show was successful in the Arbitron ratings and Ron & Ron became known as "Radio's Bad Boys."
 Their agent Ross Reback helped them form The Ron & Ron Radio Network to own and syndicate the show to other FM stations.

 The show's final broadcast on WYNF was on March 12, 1993.
 Reback became president and CEO of the newly formed network and negotiated deals to broadcast the show in Miami, Orlando and Jacksonville, with another dozen markets soon following (including a new more lucrative deal with WSUN).